awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The second command encrypts the content of files in the `TestDir` directory and writes the files of encrypted content to the `TestEnc` directory\.
 If the `TestEnc` directory doesn't exist, the command fails\.
 Because the input location is a directory, the `--recursive` parameter is required\.

-The `--master-keys` parameter, and its required **key** attribute, tell the command to which master key to use when encrypting the files\.
-The encrypt command includes an encryption context, `dept=IT`\.
+The [`--master-keys` parameter](crypto-cli-how-to.md#crypto-cli-master-key), and its required **key** attribute, specify the master key\.
+The encrypt command includes an [encryption context](crypto-cli-how-to.md#crypto-cli-encryption-context), `dept=IT`\.
 When you specify an encryption context in a command that encrypts multiple files, the same encryption context is used for all of the files\.

 The command also has a `--metadata-output` parameter to tell the AWS Encryption CLI where to write the metadata about the encryption operations\.
 The AWS Encryption CLI writes one metadata record for each file that was encrypted\.

-When the command completes successfully, the AWS Encryption CLI writes the encrypted files to the `TestEnc` directory, but it does not return any output\.
+When the command completes, the AWS Encryption CLI writes the encrypted files to the `TestEnc` directory, but it does not return any output\.

 The final command lists the files in the `TestEnc` directory\.
 There is one output file of encrypted content for each input file of plaintext content\.
 Because the command did not specify an alternate suffix, the encrypt command appended `.encrypted` to each of the input file names\.